 FY2017 NOFA Competition

-It’s here!
-The 2017 Point In Time Count takes place on Wednesday, January 25th, 2017.
-It begins during the day and extends overnight as necessary.
+The 2017 Point In Time Count took place on Wednesday, January 25th, 2017.
+It began during the day and extended overnight.

-Good news: Most PIT Count procedures and practices will remain the same as in previous years.
-Thank you in advance to our service providers and allies for helping to conduct the 2017 Point In Time Count!
+Thank you to our service providers and allies for helping to conduct the 2017 Point In Time Count!

 Updates and information for the 2017 Count

 HMIS Provider Information

 Partner Information (for those who do not participate in HMIS)